Milnor fibre boundary of a non-isolated surface singularity: Rational unicuspidal curves with one Puiseux pair

 \labelpar{ss:unicusp} \

-The present subsection is motivated by two facts.
+The present section is motivated by two facts. \ix{singularities!homogeneous!rational unicuspidal}\ix{projective curve!unicuspidal}

-First, by such curves we produce plumbed 3--manifolds with start--shaped graphs, cf. (\ref{cor:Seif}), some of which are irreducible with Seifert fiber--structure, some of which are not irreducible.
-Seifert 3--manifolds play a special role in the world of 3--manifolds.
-Therefore, it is an important to classify all Seifert manifolds realized as $\partial F$, where $F$ is a Milnor fiber as above.
-Even if we restrict ourselves to the homogeneous case, the problem looks surprisingly hard: although all unicuspidal rational curves with one Puiseux pair produce star--shaped graphs, in (\ref{ss:dsmall})(4b) we have found a curve $C$ with two cusps, which still produces a Seifert manifold.
+First, by such curves we produce plumbed 3--manifolds with start--shaped graphs (cf. \ref{cor:Seif}), some of which are irreducible 3--manifolds with Seifert fiber--structure, some of which are not irreducible.\ix{Seifert manifold} Seifert 3--manifolds play a special role in the world of 3--manifolds.
+Therefore, it is an important task to classify all Seifert manifolds realized as $\partial F$, where $F$ is a Milnor fiber as above.
+Even if we restrict ourselves to the homogeneous case, the problem looks surprisingly hard: although all unicuspidal rational curves with one Puiseux pair produce star--shaped graphs, in \ref{ss:dsmall}(4b) we have found a curve $C$ with two cusps, which produces a Seifert manifold as well.
 Since the classification of the cuspidal rational curves is not finished, the above question looks hard.
-On the other hand, notice that Seifert manifolds can also be produced by other type of germs as well, e.g. by some weighted homogeneous germs as in (\ref{ex:347b}) or (\ref{re:SEIFERT}), but not all weighted homogeneous germs provide Seifert manifolds.
+On the other hand, notice that Seifert manifolds can also be produced by other types of germs as well, e.g. by some weighted homogeneous germs as in \ref{ex:347b} or \ref{re:SEIFERT}, but not all weighted homogeneous germs provide Seifert manifolds.\ix{projective curve!cuspidal}

-In this subsection we will list those star--shaped graphs which are produced by unicuspidal curves with one Puiseux pair.
+In this section we will list those star--shaped graphs which are produced by unicuspidal curves with one Puiseux pair.

-It is also worth mentioning, that the normalization of $V_f$ (for any $f$ where $C$ is rational) has a very simple resolution graph: only one vertex with genus zero and Euler number $-d$.
+It is also worth mentioning, that the normalization of $V_f$ (for any $f$ where $C$ is irreducible and rational) has a very simple resolution graph: only one vertex with genus zero and Euler number $-d$.
 This graph can be compared with those obtained for $\partial F$ listed below.

-For the second motivation (of more analytic nature), see (\ref{bek:Kodaira}).
+For the second motivation (of more analytic nature), see \ref{bek:Kodaira}.

 \begin{bekezdes}\labelpar{bek:classifi} Assume that $C$ is rational and unicuspidal of degree $d\geq 3$, and the equisingularity type of its singularity is given by the local equation $u^a+v^b=0$.
-The possible triples $(d,a,b)$ are classified in \cite{BLMN}.
+The possible triples $(d,a,b)$ are classified in \cite{BLMN}.\ix{projective curve!unicuspidal}